bjoesa/cosipy-fecmo/README.md

 you find the PDF e.g. on [cambridge.org](https://www.cambridge.org/core/journals/journal-of-glaciology/article/firn-densification-an-empirical-model/C9A2B038004A938670B689A6DAE6D89E).

 ## VERY IMPORTANT
-The fdm is written in python 3 and tested with Anaconda3 on the Python 3.6.3 Shell.
+The fdm is written in python 3 and tested with Anaconda3 on the Python 3.6.3 Shell on Windows10 and Ubuntu 16.04 LTS.
+THE MODEL IST IN DEVELOPMENT.

 ## Logging control